DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 "Kai was hurt like this because of me.
 That's why I'm going to protect Kai.
-Until wounds are healed, I'm not going to leave Kai's side absolutely."
+Until your wounds heal completely, I'm absolutely not leaving Kai's side."

 "Rinne..."

-"Though even if wounds are healed, I'm not leaving too."
+"Though even after they heal, I'm not leaving either."

-"That's a business as usual!?"
+"Business as usual!?"

 She was persistent about being by his side.

-Now that she was used to daily life, even if it was the same room, they were supposed to sleep on separate beds.
+Now that she was used to the daily life, even if it was the same room, they were supposed to sleep on separate beds.
-But this night it would seem she rejected the idea of sleeping on a separate bed.
+But this night she seemed to totally reject the idea of sleeping on separate beds.

-"Reiren was able successfully mix the medicine with a second try.
+"Reiren was able to successfully mix the medicine on her second try.
 It is going to be healed properly."

 "...Was it bitter?
-Medicine of that flat elf."
+The medicine made by that flat elf."

-"Good medicine is a bitter one."
+"A good medicine is one that is bitter."

-First time her elixir was a failure, but second time she was able to do it successfully.
+First time her elixir was a failure, but the second time she was able to do it successfully.

-At first she tasted it herself as a creator of the mixture, next was Rinne, afterwards Kai drunk it.
+At first she tasted it herself as the creator of the mixture, next was Rinne, afterwards Kai drunk it.

 _I don't feel like my wounds started to close up faster though._

-_When used on the human the elven medicine should at least has rejuvenation effect._
+_When used on the human the elven medicine should at least have rejuvenation effect._

 It was so effective that it would put a heavy strain on the body.
 And due to the elixir containing elven magic power, it might have a side effects when used on the human.